 350-401 · Question #357

-The correct answer is B: Create an IPsec profile, associate the transform-set, and apply the profile to the tunnel interface..
+The correct answer is B. Create an IPsec profile, associate the transform-set, and apply the profile to the tunnel interface.
+D. Remove all configuration related to crypto map from R1 and R2 and eliminate the ACL..
 IPsec Profile over GRE Tunnel Explanation When migrating from a traditional crypto map to an IPsec profile, the process requires two key steps: removing the existing crypto map infrastructure (option D) since crypto maps and IPsec profiles cannot coexist on the same interface, an

 Question